 I have always believed 24 hours does not do justice to any town/city.
 Especially if one has time at their disposal, it is best to spend knowing a place better.
 This is what I had in mind for Polignano a mare– a gorgeous seaside town in Puglia.
 I stayed in B&B Grottone, a quaint B&B in the heart of the town, which turned out to be a mere 5 minutes from the main piazza.
+72 hours in Polignano a mare were not enough, I’d say but definitely gave me a taste of Puglian food and hospitality at it’s best.

 I enjoyed my mornings in the huge terrace and had coffee at the local Bar.
 The B&B owner Gianni, had a tie up with the Bar so it was fun spending 3 days of this town frequenting the same bar every day.
 A short guide on how to spend 3 days (72 hours) in this gorgeous town follows below: